DenisValeev/xgb2code/README.md

 ## XGBoost Tutorial

 1. Create a new folder with the model name of your choice as it will contain all the necessary files for the building process
-2. Copy the template `model.r` file into the model folder and open with R Studio setting the current directory as current directory for R Studio
+2. Copy the template `model.r` file into the model folder and open with R Studio setting the model directory as current directory in R Studio
 3. Get the data from sql, then copy and paste to `input.csv` file in the model folder
 ``` sql
 select * from Data